 Take time to consider what personal changes you wish to effect within yourself.
 As you act on those intentions, not your own small personal steps to progress.
 Help your kids to see both your effort and your results.
 But don’t trust in their ability to mind read or to attend to your efforts.
 Discuss your intentions.

 (I’m working on listening better before I say “No.”

-“I find it hard to be patient in the morning when I’m trying to get out to work; I hope you can feel the difference.”
+“I find it hard to be patient in the morning when I’m racing to get out to work; but I am trying.
+I hope you can feel the difference.”

 This strategy accomplishes several things.
 First, it alerts them to your intentions.
 Second, it places your actions within their field of vision.
 Third, it puts pressure on you to follow through because your goal has been publicly declared.
 Fourth, it sets a model which they can follow.

 Use your own struggles to attune you to your children’s challenges in creating change within themselves.
 (It’s never as easy as it looks to an observer.)
 Help your kids to see that they are changing, that you are noticing their changes, and that you are updating your mental image of them. ( I see you are really working hard to ____.
 It’s nice to see you find something worth investing so much of yourself in.)